Donal Lenihan: Manager

 After retirement from playing rugby, he took over as manager of Ireland in 1998, alongside coach Warren Gatland.
 He stepped down as manager at the end of the 2000 season to take over management of the British and Irish Lions for their 2001 tour to Australia with coach Sir Graham Henry.

+Later career

+Lenihan appears regularly as a commentator on TV and radio for rugby matches and writes for the Irish Examiner newspaper.
+He also works as a financial consultant in Cork.